New Developments on Federal Unemployment Extensions and Benefits

-In addition, those individuals collecting benefits on the first or second tier of federal extension benefits must appear at local One-Stop Career Centers to learn about employment services offered by the EDD and local partners, and to verify that they are complying with UI eligibility requirements.
+In addition, those individuals collecting benefits on the first or second Tier of federal extension benefits must appear at a local America’s Job Center of CaliforniaSM (formerly known as One-Stop Career Centers) to learn about employment services offered by the EDD and local partners, and to verify that they are complying with UI eligibility requirements.
 Individuals who must complete these mandatory Reemployment and Eligibility Assessments (REA) appointments will receive notices on appointment details.
 They could lose their benefits if they fail to appear for that appointment and/or fail to comply with other requirements of the law.
 For more information on the REA appointments, please visit the Reemployment Eligibility Assessment page.

 For more information on the work search requirements, please visit our frequently asked questions on the FAQ – Extended Unemployment Benefits page.